KushtrimUkiqi/Proekt_HTML5-CSS3/README.md

 # Project made with css and html

-## This project is made only for educational educational purposes
+## This project is made and will be used only for educational purposes

 <a href="https://www.upshotmedia.in/index.html">Link to the real project to which this project is referenced to click me</a>